 - West Virginia

-Minor power of attorney is given by a parent (the “principal”) to a person known as the “agent” to take responsibility for their child for a length of time typically under one (1) year.
+Minor power of attorney is a position given by a parent (the “principal”) to another individual (the “agent”) that grants them the responsibility of caring for their child for a length of time.
+Usually the maximum length of time is one (1) year, but this differs state by state.
 The financial responsibility for the child remains with the parent(s), although the agent may provide financial assistance when necessary.
-By giving power of attorney, the parent is not giving legal custody over their child, but temporary parental rights.
-The form can be revoked at any time by the parent by delivering a revocation to the agent.
+By giving power of attorney, the parent is not handing over legal custody of their child but temporary parental rights.
+The form can be revoked at any time by the parent by delivering a revocation form to the agent.

-Once signed, the agent will receive almost all of the rights held by the child’s parents.
-This can include the right to:
+Once the document is signed, the agent will receive almost all of the rights normally reserved for the child’s parents.
+This can include the right to manage the following duties:

 - View any documents and records relating to health and education.